Generative AI Projects For Beginners

 Simple Text-Based Generative AI Projects

 Text-based projects are the easiest way to begin with Generative AI.
-They don’t need huge datasets or heavy computing power, and you can see results quickly.
+They don’t require huge datasets or heavy computing power, and you can see results quickly.
 Here are some exciting ideas to try.

 AI Story Writer / Text Generation with GPT Models